liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/03-resources-importer/02-creating-a-sitemap/02-defining-pages-in-your-sitemap.markdown

 # Defining Pages in a Sitemap [](id=defining-pages-in-a-sitemap)

-A sitemap defines the layouts--pages--that your site or site template uses.
+A sitemap defines the layouts---pages---that your site or site template uses.
 This tutorial covers the configuration options that are available for pages in a sitemap.

 +$$$